Commutators, commensurators, and $\mathrm{PSL}_2(\mathbb{Z})$: Introduction

 In Theorem~\ref{thm:main}, it is unclear to the authors how to weaken the hypothesis that $H$ be normal in $\pslz$, as well as the assumption that $H$ be contained in a principal congruence subgroup.
-See the conjectural picture below.
+We will outline a conjectural picture shortly.

-In our notation, we will suppress which series for $H$ as well as which term we are considering, since this will not cause particular confusion.
-Observe that since $H$ has finite index in $\pslz$ and since $\Phi(H)$ is a non-elementary normal subgroup of $H$, we have that on the level of limit sets, In particular, the group $\Phi(H)$ falls outside of the purview of extant results concerning the commensurators of thin subgroups.

 We remark that in order to establish a perfect analogy with Margulis' Arithmeticity Theorem, one would like to show that $\Phi(H)$ has finite index in $\comm(\Phi(H))$.
 This, however, is simply not feasible.
 On the one hand, if $H=\G(k)$ for some $k\geq 2$ then $\Phi(H)$ is normal in $\pslz$, whence On the other hand, the index of $\Phi(H)$ in $\pslz$ is always infinite under the hypotheses of Theorem~\ref{thm:main}.
+Nevertheless, we obtain the following corollary to Theorem~\ref{thm:main}, which is the correct way to mend the analogy with the Arithmeticity Theorem: \begin{cor} Let $\Phi(H)$ be as in Theorem~\ref{thm:main}.
+Then $\comm(\Phi(H))$ is commensurable with $\pslz$.
+In particular, $\comm(\Phi(H))$ contains the normalizer of $\Phi(H)$ with finite index. \end{cor}

+Corollary~\ref{cor:shalom-cor} follows from Theorem~\ref{thm:main} by standard methods from the theory of lattices in Lie groups.
+Indeed, $\Phi(H)$ is normal in $H$, and the normalizer of $\Phi(H)$ is obviously contained in $\comm(\Phi(H))$.
+Note that $\Sigma=\Hyp^2/H$ is a finite volume hyperbolic orbifold.
+Theorem~\ref{thm:main} implies that is also a finite volume hyperbolic orbifold, and so is a quotient of $\Sigma$ by a finite group of isometries.
+It follows that $\comm(\Phi(H))$ is commensurable with $\pslz$ and contains the normalizer of $\Phi(H)$ with finite index.
+The reader may compare these last remarks with Lemma~\ref{normalizer} below, for instance.

+In our notation, we will suppress which series for $H$ as well as which term we are considering, since this will not cause particular confusion.
+Observe that since $H$ has finite index in $\pslz$ and since $\Phi(H)$ is a non-elementary normal subgroup of $H$, we have that on the level of limit sets, The reader may consult~\cite{benoistgafa} for more details on Zariski density and limit sets, for instance.
+We have in particular that the group $\Phi(H)$ falls outside of the purview of extant results concerning the commensurators of thin subgroups.

 The techniques used in the proof of Theorem \ref{thm:main} differ widely from those used in \cite{llr,mahan-commens}.
 These papers used an action on a topological space and discreteness of the commensurator stemmed from the fact that the commensurator preserved a `discrete geometric pattern' (in the sense of Schwartz, cf.\ \cite{schwartz-pihes,schwartz-inv,biswasmj,mahan-pattern}).
 In this paper we use an {\it algebraic} action from Chevalley-Weil theory and homological algebra as a replacement in order to conclude discreteness of the commensurator.
 Since the proof is somewhat tricky and consists of a number of modular pieces, we outline the steps involved (using the notation of Theorem \ref{thm:main} above):